lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

    **Generated Summary:**
    (text that uses that retrieved information to answer the question)

    Briefly explain the RAG process you implemented here, including the sources of information you used to create the short and factual snippet.
-Also, explain why this is different from simply adding the context in the prompt.
+Also, explain why this is different from simply adding the context in the prompt (contextual priming).
    ```

 5. **Chained Prompts** – Break complex tasks into sequential, interdependent stages.